cariad/rolumns/docs/source/cook-book/grouping-lists.rst

 Code Sample
 -----------

-This code is identical to :doc:`the Flat Table example <flat>` except for the *positions* column set created by calling :func:`Columns.group`.
+This code is similar to :doc:`the Flat Table example <flat>` except for the *positions* column set created by calling :func:`Columns.group`.
 The path passed in describes the path to the iterable collection.

 Since the grouping set is just a :class:`Columns` column set, we can add columns to it exactly as before.
 Note, though, that the column doesn't have a source path because its column set iterates over primitive values rather than dictionaries.